jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 To solve this issue, we can apply a filter to remove illumination changes from the image before feeding it to the neural network.
 This illumination filters can be implemented as a neural network as well: B. Bascle, O. Bernier, V. Lemaire, “Learning invariants to illumination changes typical of indoor environments: application to image color correction,” in International Journal of Imaging Systems and Technology (IJIST), 17(3):132-142, John Wiley & Sons, Oct.
 2007

+The model can be used to follow another object, such as a dog, cat, car, because the fully convolutional neural network will manage to extract the required features to characterize an object.
+The first layer can extract basic features, and the following layers can build upon them to characterize a complex object.
+The up-sampling and fully connected layers will be able to provide localization and classification information as well.